GourinathBanda/IoT_WSN_Based_Precision_AgriculturePlatform/README.md

 git clone --recurse-submodules https://github.com/Raghav-intrigue/dfpl-project001
 ```

+This solution was created as part of the BTech Project.
+The report can be found [here](./documentation/BTP Report.pdf).

 There are 3 main component layers: the nodes, the gateway, and cloud back-end.
+A more detailed solution architecture can be found [here](./documentation/Architecture Description.pdf).

 ![Network Architecture](./documentation/imgs/layers.png)